High rise skyscraper offering the best alternative investments

 Originating in 2005 and gaining momentum in 2008, peer-to-peer (P2P) lending is a form of direct lending to individuals or businesses, most often completed via online platforms that match lenders with borrowers and is regulated by the Financial Conduct Authority (FCA).
 For example, business owners can connect directly to individual investors who are willing and able to lend capital to them.

-This may be one of the best alternative asset classes investors are able to incorporate into their portfolio in 2024, as P2P lending can enable investors to access higher target interest rates than many traditional routes, such as government bonds (which often target below 4% APR).
+This may be one of the best alternative asset classes investors can incorporate into their portfolio in 2025, as P2P lending can enable investors to access higher target interest rates than many traditional routes, such as government bonds (which often target below 4% APR).

-Furthermore, rising rates suggest that demand from businesses and individuals for P2P lending may increase in 2024, as bank loans may become less viable.
+Furthermore, high rates mean that demand from businesses and individuals for P2P lending is increased in 2025, as bank loans seem less viable.
 Higher demand could signal more lending opportunities for investors who are willing to expand into this alternative asset class, and higher tax savings for those taking advantage of P2P loans via tax-efficient investment routes such as the Innovative Finance ISA (IFISA).

 Private Debt